stelzinga/MF/MGT_99.Legend.md

 - [A name](http://www.google.com)  (plain: \[A name\]\(http://www.google.com\)
 - <https://www.google.com>  (plain: \<https://www.google.com\>)

-The latter link version shows the URL as the link name.
+The latter version uses the URL as the link name.
 The former shows the link name as 'Name'.
-Github will detect that an URL is an URL and display it as such regardless.
+Certain websites, like Github,  will detect that an URL is an URL and display it as such regardless of having used markdown protocol.

 #### Images
 Insert images: ![image name](/file/path/image.jpg)  (plain: \!\[image name\]\(/file/path/image.jpg\)